DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \section{Experiments and Results}

 This section details the datasets, experiments, and analyses.
-We implemented and fairly evaluated ten state-of-the-art EEG decoding models, including CNN-based, CNN-Transformer hybrid, and CNN-Mamba hybrid.
+We implemented and fairly evaluated thirteen state-of-the-art EEG decoding models, including CNN-based models, CNN-Transformer hybrids, and CNN-Mamba hybrids.
 Code for DBConformer, along with all compared baseline models, is available on GitHub\footnote{https://github.com/wzwvv/DBConformer}, serving as a benchmark codebase for EEG decoding.